Greg-Art/Encode_Project1_OpenAI_API/readme.md

    $env:OPENAI_API_KEY="your-api-key-here"
    ```

-8. Check if you have the variable set up correctly by running the following command on your terminal:
+ ### Step 2: Check if you have the variable set up correctly by running the following command on your terminal:

    ```bash
    # Linux/MacOS/Bash on Windows